Sponsored by Takahama Town

 My SUP Experience:

-The experience over all was great, and I really recommend it to anyone who visits Takahama.
-The excitement of paddling out into the ocean and riding up close to the small islands along the coast, was balanced out by moments of peaceful serenity while floating in the warm water of Wakasa-Wada Beach.
+The experience overall was great, and I really recommend it to anyone who visits Takahama.
+The excitement of paddling out into the ocean and riding up along the shores of the small islands along the coast, was balanced by moments of peaceful serenity while floating in the warm water of Wakasa-Wada Beach.
 SUP is a great activity for everyone regardless of your fitness level!

 #2 SUP Yoga

 If you’re into yoga or if you’re thinking about trying it out for the first time, then SUP Yoga at Meikyodo Cave has to be among the best places in the world to do it.
-This was my first time actually trying yoga, and although I can’t say that I did very well and I really can’t see myself doing this exercise on a daily basis, I can say that it was a really fun experience.
+This was my first time actually trying yoga, and although I can’t say that I did very well and probably won’t be a daily yoga practitioner in the future, I can say that it was a really fun experience.

 SUP Yoga is really accessible to anyone that wants to try it out.
 I have terrible balance so I fell off of my board about 3 or 4 times, but the reward for failure is going for a nice swim, so it was one of the few instances where I was glad to be bad at something.
 Whether you’ve been doing yoga for years or it’s your first time giving it a try, I can guarantee that you’ll end your session in a good mood.